-Undergraduate students must earn a minimum grade point average of 2.0 for a minimum of 120 semester credits, 36 hours must be upper division credit, and 30 in residency.
+Undergraduate students must earn a minimum grade point average of 2.0 to meet the minimum GPA graduation requirement.
 Undergraduate students must earn a grade of C in courses in their majors and minors.
+To review all graduation requirements, please visit the Undergraduate Graduation Requirements section.